rafaelgrosso/datacamp_practice_projects/README.md

 # datacamp_practice_projects
-Sharing some projects I completed on dataCamp.
+This repository includes some of the dataCamp projects that I had completed.